 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

-- Disclosure and Conflicts of Interest:
+Disclosure and conflicts of interest

-Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
+Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the author's express written consent.

-Contribution to Editorial Decisions:
+Contribution to Editorial Decisions

-Peer review assists the editor in making editorial decisions and the editorial communications with the author may also assist the author in improving the paper.
+Peer review assists the editor in making editorial decisions, and through the editorial communications with the author may also assist the author in improving the paper.

-Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process
+Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.

-Standards of Objectivity:
+Standards of Objectivity

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

-Disclosure and Conflict of Interest:
+Disclosure and Conflict of Interest